kvishalrj/Python_Projects_.../README.md

   ### > QR_Code Generator
   #### This code can be used as to generate QR Code of any link or string.
-In this project I have used qrcode library of Python
+In this project I have used qrcode library of Python.
+  #### The sample QR code image is also available.